Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 #### Backend

 **CI Description**
-The backend CI pipeline validates the Flask-based API, as defined in ie-bank-backend.yml.
-Key steps include:
+As specified in ie-bank-backend.yml, the Flask based API is automated tested at this point.
+The key steps include:

 1. Environment Setup:
 Using pip install all python dependencies which are defined in the requirements.txt are to be installed. then the 3 environemnt and their appropriate variables (BACKEND_WEBAPP, DOCKER_REGISTRY_SERVER_URL, IMAGE_NAME, KEY_VAULT_NAME) are defined for all environemnts.